 The removal of the need for Type Approval by the Secretary of State means that purchasers have more freedom over the equipment they install provided that it conforms with the Traffic Sign Regulations and General Directions.
 Purchasers considering using such equipment are advised to satisfy themselves that it is fit for the purpose and that it will not adversely affect the operation of connected equipment.

-TOPAS currently does not cover registrations for Arrow Signs but would advise local authorities/suppliers/manufacturers that should they wish to use arrow signs on networks other than HE then they must have DfT authority to do so.
+TOPAS currently does not cover registrations for Light Arrow Signs under BS EN 12352 but would advise local authorities/suppliers/manufacturers that should they wish to use arrow signs on networks other than HE then they must have DfT authority to do so.

 Manufacturers MUST ensure their product conforms with all requirements necessary, not just those required by TOPAS.

 Manufacturers need to demonstrate that products put forward for TOPAS registration have been designed and tested within an effective quality management system.
 Offering evidence of a certified ISO 9001 is one way of achieving this.
 For non-UK manufacturers, certification from a national certification body is also accepted.
 Where an organisation has an effective QMS but which is not formally certified, this will also be accepted by TOPAS, provided evidence of its existence and effectiveness is provided to the Technical Assessor as part of the Registration process, in lieu of formal certification.
 Any registration request without evidence of QMS would need to be reviewed by the Board.